 Throughout our history, Restore Hope has relied on the support of volunteers and donors to fulfill its mission.
 From building our facility to helping clients every day, thousands of volunteers have helped us help families in need.
 And, as food prices and average rental rates increase, the cost of our assistance also goes up.
 That’s where your help can make a difference.
 We need your help to reach out to hurting families in our area.
 Your assistance may be just the thing that helps a family break the cycle of poverty and move toward vitality.

-There a number of ways to get involved at Restore Hope.
+There are a number of ways to get involved at Restore Hope.
 We hope you’ll join us in making a difference soon!Learn More

 Poverty is a complex and dynamic problem in our society.
 It is urban, suburban, and rural.
 It affects people of all racial backgrounds and, unfortunately, affects a higher percentage of children than any other population group.
 The causes of financial crises that lead to poverty are myriad and cannot be simplified to merely “bad individual choices” or even “systemic oppression,” though both certainly play important roles.